EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 - `INGRESS_HOST`: base domain for ingress hosts (e.g. `example.com`)
 - `CLUSTER_ISSUER`: cert-manager ClusterIssuer used for TLS (e.g. `letsencrypt-http01-apisix`)
+- `DNS_CLUSTER_ISSUER`: Required for wildcard TLS on Knative services
 - `NA_ENABLE_OIDC`: whether to turn on OIDC authentication for eventing resources (defaults to no)
 - `NA_ENABLE_EMAILER`: whether to deploy the emailer sink (defaults to no)
 - SMTP settings if the emailer is enabled